xychua/metabarcode-gap/data-generation/README.md

 # Finished

-After this, the pairwise alignments and metadata are used as input for investigating the metabarcoding gaps etc.
+After this, the pairwise alignments and metadata are used as input for investigating the metabarcoding gaps.